iron-software/IronPdf.Examples/how-to/cshtml-to-pdf-mvc-core/README.md

     }
 }
 ```

 ### Update the Controller

-Go to the "Controllers" folder and modify the "HomeController" by adding a "Persons" action as displayed below:
+Navigate to the "Controllers" folder and open the "HomeController" file.
+Adjustments will be made specifically to the HomeController, adding the "Persons" action.
+Refer to the following code for details:

-This operation uses the `RenderRazorViewToPdf` method from **ChromePdfRenderer**, which takes in a view path and a data model, to create a PDF document dynamically.
-The resultant PDF can have customized settings such as headers, footers, margins, and page numbers.
+This code initializes the **ChromePdfRenderer** class, passes an IRazorViewRenderer, specifies the path to "Persons.cshtml," and provides the List containing necessary data to the `RenderRazorViewToPdf` method.
+Utilize **RenderingOptions** to explore various features such as adding custom [text, including HTML headers and footers](https://ironpdf.com/how-to/headers-and-footers/) in the produced PDF, customizing margins, and incorporating [page numbers](https://ironpdf.com/how-to/page-numbers/).

+View the PDF document directly in the browser using <code>File(pdf.BinaryData, "application/pdf")</code>, though downloading it after viewing may result in a corrupted file.

 ```cs
 using IronPdf.Extensions.Mvc.Core;